 You’ll also train in quantitative and qualitative research methods, including infant observation, assessment and diagnostic interviewing, neuroimaging (electroencephalography and magnetoencephalography) and neuropsychological assessment.

-This leads up to your final year dissertation project, which will involve significant independent research with the guidance and support of our expert staff.
+This leads up to your dissertation project, which will involve significant independent research with the guidance and support of our expert staff.